Printer Friendly

 1. To become more rapid.
 See Synonyms at speed.

-2. To come or return to life: "And the weak spirit quickens" (T.S.
-Eliot).
+2. To come or return to life, as a soul.

 3. to make or become alive; revive